po1sigala/live/01-Class-Content/10-OOP/02-Homework/README.md

 * A video demonstrating the entirety of the app's functionality

 - - -
-© 2021 Trilogy Education Services, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+Confidential and Proprietary.
 All Rights Reserved.